zhuzhonghua/blackgit/README.md

 ## BlackGit

+Git is supposed to be bad at handling mono repos especially where there are many binary files like game projects repo, and also there are no permisson settings, but are important in game development.
+BlackGit is developped to handle these two problems.

+---

 BlackGit is composed by client and server sides(the client and server are decoupled), two pieces make it useful for large, permission-sensitive repos:

+---

+The cli client lets you download only cared files through sparse-checkout(initially not even the default root files).
+And the server serves a file level control layer as a proxy to upstreams(github/gitlab)

 - **Cli** **Partial clone + sparse, per-user views on the client** (`git black`, Python) — wraps stock git:
 Initially clone with `blob:none`, sparse-checkout set !/* !/*/* checkout nothing then materialize only the files the user explicitly `follow`s.
 No LFS, no full history of a multi-GB repo.

 - **Cli Agent**
 A mini agent to use natural languages to control blackgit and git

 - **Server** path-level blob authorization
 BlackGit Server sits in front of a standard Git server (GitLab/GitHub) as a smart-HTTP cache and access-control layer, refuses to hand out blobs that fall outside the caller's authorized paths.